miking-lang/miking/README.md

 In the previous match example, the `match` construct matched against the constructor, but not against the actual data content.
-MExpr is designed to be simple with few language construct, at the right level of abstraction.
+MExpr is designed to be simple with few language constructs, at the right level of abstraction.
 If the abstraction level is too low, it is hard to perform useful static analysis and code generation.
 As a consequence, MExpr support *patterns* in `match` expressions.
 The `count` function